 Water withdrawal and waste data has been collected across the Group from sites with independent water supplies and direct control of their waste collection services.
-This includes all the primary UK manufacturing sites, which account for 83% of
+This includes all the primary UK manufacturing sites, which account for 83% of Group revenue.

 Some of our operations are in regions with high or extremely high levels of water stress.
-However, water is not seen as a material risk due to the low volume we consume.
-In total the Group recorded 10,553 m3 of water withdrawal.
+However, water is not seen as a material risk as it is not used significantly as part of our production processes.
+In total the Group recorded 33,835 m3 of water withdrawal (2023/24:10,553m3) and produced 33,835 m3 of water discharged.

-UK sites are sending zero waste to landfill; our waste from these sites is either recycled or used to generate electricity at energy from waste facilities.
+UK sites are sending zero waste to landfill; our waste from these sites is either recycled or used at energy from waste facilities to generate electricity.
 We are committed to reducing the quantity of hazardous waste we produce.